top of page

 • A fully-automated, touchless system that requires little or no maintenance by owners or renters.

-Choices between our original model, our new sturdy yet lightweight aluminum frame version & an injection-moulded version.
-All are easily moved by dolly & can have optional 3" industrial wheels installed to facilitate moving to higher traffic areas or as work crews advance on job sites.
+All models are easily moved by dolly & can have optional 3" industrial wheels installed to facilitate moving to higher traffic areas or as work crews advance on job sites.

 Our Industrial / Construction Safety Model - Every Health & Safety Officer's Dream!